OWASP/www-chapter-salt-lake-city/index.md

 ---

 ## Welcome
 Welcome to the OWASP Salt Lake City Chapter (aka your local appsec support group).
-We try to meet monthly and for 2023 we plan to alternate between virtual and in person meetings each month.
+We try to meet monthly and for 2024 we plan to alternate between virtual and in person meetings each month.
 * Join us at our upcoming chapter meetings (RSVP for upcoming events through our [meetup page](https://meetup.com/owasp-slc/))
 * Chat with us on [Slack](https://join.slack.com/t/wasatchappsec/shared_invite/zt-1wgxnyqpt-FgwaUExorcc3o5gbdpFdhw)
 * Follow us on Twitter

 ## Upcoming Event(s)
-* November 30, 12pm at Slapfish in Lehi
+* April - TBD

-## Rest of 2023 Calendar
+## Rest of 2024 Calendar
-* Enjoy the Holidays
+* TBD

 ## Recent Events
+### March 20th, 2024
+* Virtual meet up
+* We talked about using HMACs in various situations vs other solutions
+* We also talked about envelop encryption and using it to encrypt specific fields in a database

 ### September 21st, 2023
 * In person at Weave in Lehi
 * Seth Law presented on Modern vs Old 5k00l AppSec